Terms and Conditions

 Cancellations or postponements made within 30 days of, but more than 7 days from, your training date will be required to pay 25% of the fee, payable before the original delivery date.
 For postponements, where the training date is rearranged the remaining 75% payable before the rescheduled delivery date whether or not the training is ultimately delivered on that date.

 If notice of a cancellation or postponement is not given more than 7 days in advance of your booked session, 100% of the fee remains due as per the date on the invoice.
-You will be given a credit note to this value, which must be used within 90 days of the original booking.
+At our discretion, you will be given a credit note to this value, which must be used within 90 days of the original booking.
 A rebooking will constitute your full use of the credit and no further postponements will be accepted.

 We are committed to protecting your privacy.
 JC Social Media stores information required to fulfil our role as a supplier of social media services.
 This includes contact details of individuals, clients and suppliers as well as social media account information such as usernames, email addresses and passwords.